Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 - Close Wabbajack.

 :::warning Version Check
-If Wabbajack is already installed, ensure it is completely up to date.
-Old versions can cause corruption of file paths that will result in frequent crashes.
+If Wabbajack is already installed, ensure it is completely up to date, as old versions can cause corruption of file paths that will result in frequent crashes.
+Wabbajack should always be launched directly from the `wabbajack.exe` provided in the installation folder to avoid abnormalities.
 :::

 ### <p align="center"> ![Manual Downloads](https://github.com/user-attachments/assets/ee90c955-9d97-4252-a50c-c897eac2b381) </p>